Carer’s Allowance

-What is Carer’s Allowance
+What are Carer's Allowance and Carer Support payment?

 To be able to claim, the person you are caring for must be in receipt of one of the following qualifying benefits:-